IBM Purging The Old Guard, More Unofficial Layoffs

 As I mentioned earlier, the boom of peripherals was starting and this poured gasoline on that fire.
 CMI went out of business after losing their contract with IBM and CORE shipped hundreds of drives while becoming famous.

-IBM had a PR nightmare on it’s hands now.
+IBM had a PR nightmare on its hands now.
 I’m told that Lou Gerstner’s personal speech writer was called in to clean up the mess.
-CORE (meaning me as I handled all of PR at this point) got years of mileage from this event.
-We even took a drive to trade shows for over a year and put it into a fish tank with fish.
+CORE (meaning me as I handled all of PR by this point) got years of mileage from this event.
+I developed relationships with the leaders in PC journalism as they were happy to have a person to talk to rather than an army of IBM suits that outdid the White House press corps in obfuscation.
+We even took a drive to trade shows and put it into a fish tank with fish.
 Everyone in the industry knew about it and we even had hats made up saying things like:

 My drive won’t stay up, I built the PC that IBM didn’t, My Drive is bigger than your drive and others.

 We gave away thousands.
-In fact I think we invented the hat give away in the mid 80′s (one time while leaving the show, we saw a drunk bum on the street with a CORE hat on).
+In fact I think we invented the show hat give away in the mid 80’s (one time while leaving the show, we saw a drunk bum outside a convention center at with a CORE hat on).

 EPITAPH